jackrusher/dotemacs/README.md

-These commands both work with [tramp](http://www.gnu.org/software/tramp/), which is a great, great feature.
+These commands both work with [tramp](http://www.gnu.org/software/tramp/), which is a great, great feature that provides access to files on remote servers, inside docker containers, and so on.
 One can open a file on a remote host via sftp by specifying its name like this:

 `hostname:/path/to/file`